 Homemade acrylic paint has a comparable quality to store-bought acrylic paint and can be added to the canvas in the same way.

-What Do You Need to Get Started with Acrylic Painting?
+Things You’ll Need to Get Started with Acrylic Painting

 The majority of people who are new to acrylic paints run out and purchase a plethora of products, the majority of which are unnecessary.
 You’ll only need a few supplies to get started, including a mixing palette, few canvases, and brushes, which are the essentials for working with acrylics.